The Chesapeake Bay Foundation is serving notice: Clean up your act, or it will sue.

 The foundation has a possible defendant in its sights: the U.S. Environmental Protection Agency.
-The foundation has challenged the federal government's enforcement of the Clean Water Act, saying the EPA has failed to require enforceable limits that adequately reduce pollution.
+The foundation has challenged the federal government's enforcement of the Clean Water Act, saying the agency has failed to require enforceable limits that adequately reduce pollution.

 "Should the EPA fail to take this action and reduce pollution, litigation may be the only tool left to us," Baker said.

 The foundation has taken matters to court before.
-It is suing Virginia, alleging the state issued a permit in violation of its wetlands protection law that would allow a housing development in the city of Chesapeake to destroy 145 acres of vulnerable wetlands.
+It is suing Virginia, alleging that the state issued a permit in violation of its wetlands protection law that would allow a housing development in the city of Chesapeake to destroy 145 acres of vulnerable wetlands.

 "While years of sound science have provided a road map to restoring the bay, the politics of postponement have produced few significant improvements in water quality," Baker said.

 In the project, the foundation will use staff attorneys and work with law school clinics and public interest law firms, officials said.
-The grant comes from the Lenfest Foundation, a philanthropic organization based in the Philadelphia area that supports nonprofit groups.
+The grant comes from the Lenfest Foundation, a philanthropic organization based in Philadelphia that supports nonprofit groups.